KubaBoi/ptt/ptt.1.md

 : Keeps link (.o) files from compilation.

 **-g, --generate**
-: Starts generator for new dataset and then tests the script.
+: Starts generator for new dataset.
 Asks for data regex template and how many files it should generate.
 More about regex in **REGEX FOR GENERATOR** section.

+**-o, --output**
+: Makes one .c file from all .h and .c source files.
+And runs this one .c file.

 **-r, --raw**
 : Runs tests but only prints output to terminal.
 Does not compare with anything.